 Energy Cost Index (ECI) Star Rating System set the standards for air filter performance.
 The more stars means better air filter performance and higher energy savings.
 Get recognized for saving energy, shrinking waste, reducing carbon footprint and improving indoor air quality.

-The wastewater undergoes a long process at Middelfart Wastewater, where the wastewater is treated and at the end of the process it eventually becomes purified water which is then released to the sea surrounding Middelfart.
+Virus Contamination Control Take a Breath Manufacturing and machinery Case studies Sustainability Commercial and public buildings Education and experience Electronics and optics Air quality Food and beverage Life science and healthcareThe wastewater undergoes a long process at Middelfart Wastewater, where the wastewater is treated and at the end of the process it eventually becomes purified water which is then released to the sea surrounding Middelfart.
 In addition, the byproducts biogas is converted to electricity and heat as well as bio-fertilizer that is being used on farmers’ fields.

-Sustainability Energy and Power Systems Case Studies Air quality
+Case studies Sustainability Air quality Energy and Power Systems